 Gauge Fees and Service

-When you are seeking an agent to sell your property in Mexico ask them what services they offer in return for their fees—and also test their attentiveness; the cheapest may not be the best.
+When you are seeking an agent to sell your property in Mexico ask them what services they offer in return for their fees—and also test their attentiveness.
+The least expensive may not be your best choice.
+Experienced realty agents in Mexico know that the buying and selling processes required to close a sales are very involved, they are time-consuming, they are rarely (if ever) routine, and they require a lot of energy and work to complete properly—and their time needs compensating through a reasonable fee.

-Regardless of whether the contract to sell your property is exclusive or non-exclusive, reasonable time limits should be set on sales contracts with realty agents.
+Time Limits: Regardless of whether the contract to sell your property is exclusive or non-exclusive, reasonable time limits should be set on sales contracts with realty agents.
 In very active markets, for example, big cities and affluent tourist towns, this time limit could be as short as three months.
-In smaller or more niche markets, for example smaller towns, islands, seasonal tourist spots the sales cycle can take considerably longer so you should expect to negotiate an exclusivity arrangement to allow for this, say, for 6 to 12 months
+In smaller or more niche markets, for example smaller towns, islands, seasonal tourist spots the sales cycle can take considerably longer so you should expect to negotiate an exclusivity arrangement to allow for this, 12 months with an annual review.

 Prices: Be realistic with your pricing if you are selling (and with your budget if your are buying).
 Don’t just go for the agent who offers you the “highest valuation”, or befriend an agent because they “know desperate sellers”.
 Agents sometimes over-assess a property’s value to build a seller’s confidence and gain a representation contract.
 Some agents might try to gain your confidence by promising unrealistic returns.
 If a property won’t sell because of price, that same agent will be the first to advise you to lower the asking price; and when the “great deals” and “desperate sellers” show themselves to be something less, all you will have gained is a new need to find a more reliable agent.

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.